The Human Truth Foundation

 Health:

-Croatia has some poor policies and cultural issues which cause some public health problems.
-Croatia does better than average when it comes to its adolescent birth rate21, its average life expectancy11, its immunizations take-up31 and in its fertility rate13 (but bad for Europe).
-Croatia doesn't do so well in other areas.
-Croatia does worse than average when it comes to its food aid and health contributions and WHO compliance32, its alcohol consumption rate33 (still low for Europe) and in its smoking rate34.
-And finally, it falls into the worst 20 in its suicide rate35.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Croatia does relatively well in encouraging good health, compared to many other countries.
+Croatia does better than average in its adolescent birth rate22, its average life expectancy11, its immunizations take-up32 and in its fertility rate14.
+Croatia still has work to do.
+Croatia does worse than average in its food aid and health contributions and WHO compliance33, its alcohol consumption rate34 (still low for Europe) and in its smoking rate35.
+And finally, it falls into the worst-performing 20 in its suicide rate36.
+The number of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Croatia improved by +6.5yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Croatia has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 each decade since the 1960s.
+Its peak fertility rate was 2.23 in 1960.

 Life Expectancy